What’s All This Hype About

 My kids immediately fell in love with them and I instantly realized how special these little squiggly creatures really are.

-I took a few photos of them and sent them to my family abroad.
+I took a few photos of the worry worms I crocheted and sent them to my family abroad.

 They had no idea what they were, of course.
 My brother asked me, "So what are these worry worms all about?"